jblotus/explosivewebsprogramming/source/_posts/2013-01-13-common-javascript-gotchas.md

 <p>
   Each <code>prototype</code> is basically an object in itself that describes properties available when creating an instance of an object.
 The prototype chain is what allows prototypes to extend other prototypes.
 In fact, prototypes themselves can have prototypes.
-When a method or attribute does not exist on an object instance, then it is looked for in that object&#8217;s <code>prototype</code>, and the prototypes&#8217;s <code>prototype</code>, and so on until it finally reaches <code>undefined</code> if no such property exists.
+When a method or attribute does not exist on an object instance, then it is looked for in that object's <code>prototype</code>, and the prototypes's <code>prototype</code>, and so on until it finally reaches <code>undefined</code> if no such property exists.
 </p>

 <p>
-  Thankfully, beginners generally don&#8217;t need to mess with this stuff at all, since it is easy enough to create an object literal and append properties to it at runtime.
+  Thankfully, beginners generally don't need to mess with this stuff at all, since it is easy enough to create an object literal and append properties to it at runtime.

   <pre class="brush:js">var obj = {};</p>